 4. Shine a Light

 Part of the attraction of diamonds is how they can make light reflect, with the ‘brilliance’ of a diamond referring to the light it produces internally.
-But diamond reflections are unique: where fake stones produce sparkle that contains many colors, diamonds only reflect it as gray or white.
+But diamond reflections are unique: while fake stones produce sparkles that contain many colors, diamonds only reflect it as gray or white.
+This is how you can tell if a diamond is real.

 5. Read Through Your Diamond